xsmobi/redesign/README.md

 # Redesign CMS
 A website builder for responsive web design based on Bootstrap 4, creating fast loading AJAX single page web sites.
 Format examples: [redesign.mobi](http://www.redesign.mobi).
 Anyone can [sign-up](http://www.redesign.mobi/sign-up/) and create a website.
 It's only 20 seconds from signing up to Hello World.

+Contents
+* Content Management and Backend
+* Formatting and design options
+* Displaying and templates
+* Pages
+* General features
+* Layout and typography features

 ## Content Management and Backend
 Created with Coldfusion, a simple CRUD (create, read, update, delete) with a MySQL database.
 Edit these data formats:
 * Address Data and Settings: one record per site